joshbegley/nyt-latest/README.md

 `The high-profile tech investor’s origin story is unique in the industry.`\
 https://nytimes.com/2021/08/23/business/dealbook/cathie-wood-ark-invest.html?searchResultPosition=5

-**The Caldor fire has burned more than 100,000 acres.**\
+**The Caldor fire in California has burned more than 100,000 acres.**\
-`The fire, which has been burning for just over a week, grew by more than 30,000 acres this weekend.`\
+`The blaze, which has been burning for just over a week, grew by more than 30,000 acres this weekend.`\
 https://nytimes.com/2021/08/23/us/caldor-fire-updates.html?searchResultPosition=6

 **T. Rex Was Fearsome but May Have Been a Picky Eater**\